 It’s cheap and filling – in fact, most people don’t manage to finish a whole Gatsby.
 With that in mind, order a half portion and be sure to get yours from a small hole-in-the-wall spot like Bona Fast Food, The Golden Dish or Cosy Corner.

 Biltong is a cured, dried meat, similar to jerky, and very popular in South Africa.
-This cured meat can be made from beef or venison, or more exotic meats like ostrich or kudu.
+This cured meat can be made from beef or venison, or more unusual meats like ostrich or kudu.

 Spices can range from sweet to spicy.
 Cuts can be lean or a bit fattier, with some types being chewier while others are tender.